 Day 1 – Drargua to Demnate (132 km)

 Breakfast around the pool at 08.00 hrs.
 Once breakfast is done and the assistance 4×4 is loaded with your luggage we introduce you to your bikes with a brief explanation of how they operate.
 (Those with little riding experience will have booked an extra day at the beginning of the tour so that our guide can instruct you on how to ride the bike safely and competently).
-Today’s route is split into 4 parts A, B, C, and D. Part A is 15 km long.
-It takes us to the fuel station where we fill up.
-Part B is 25 km long.
-It takes us on road back in the direction of Marrakesh.
+Today’s route is split into 3 parts A, B and C. Part A is 83 km long.
+The first 30 km takes us on road back in the direction of Marrakesh.
 At the town of Tahanout we turn south off the Marrakesh road and up into the Atlas mountains.
 Destination Tidli Mesfior where we will stop for our first mint tea at a local cafe.
 This section is very mountainous and green.
 Fields full of wheat and olive trees clinging to the sides of the mountain.
 We will pass through many Berber villages on our way.
-Part C is 22 km long.
+Part B is 22 km long.
 Now we are ‘proper’ into the mountains, with some steep climbs and descents.
 Truly beautiful.
 It’s an area of Morocco that most tourists will never see.
 In fact, this whole tour, with the exception of the Ouzoud waterfalls, is well off the beaten track.
 At the end of part B, we cross the main road from Marrakech to Ouarzazate in the village of Touama, it’s here we stop for lunch at a Moroccan roadside restaurant.
 Tagine anyone??
 Question…Why do we often have tagine on our tours?
 Answer…Because a tagine (the pot the food is cooked in) is basically a pressure cooker…everything in there is dead, including the buggies.
-Part D is 71 km long and is all on scenic, winding country roads meandering through the mountains.
+Part C is 71 km long and is all on scenic, winding country roads meandering through the mountains.
 We expect to arrive at our stunning Maison d’Hotes near Demnate at around 16.00 hrs allowing us plenty of time to enjoy the pool and facilities.

 Day 2 – Demnate to Ouzoud (81 km)